hel-astro-lab/runko/docs/installation.rst

 This should indicate that the newly installed compilers are used.

-You should also put this part into your `~/.bashrc` (or `~/.zshrc` in the latest MacOS) so correct compilers are automatically exported during the startup.
+You should also put this part into your `~/.bashrc` (or `~/.zshrc` in the latest MacOS) so that correct compilers are automatically exported during the startup.

 You should also add the python script directories into `PYTHONPATH` environment variable.
 Modify your `~/.zshrc` (MacOS) or `~/.bashrc` (Linux) by appending `corgi` and `runko` libraries to the path by exporting